Floydlang/floyd/docs/README.md

 ##### USE
 Use Floyd to build the next Photoshop, Grand Theft Auto, any type of mobile application.
 But also short scripts and toy programs.
-Probably not embedded software, though, that's why C can stay.
-The end goal is always to ship great *products* that execute extremely well on the hardware and that are exciting to develop further.
+Probably not embedded software, though.
+The end goal is always to ship great *products* that execute extremely well on the hardware and that you are happy to develop further.

 Floyd wants to replace C++, Rust, C#, Python.
 And Javascript.
 Only C can stay.
 Maybe Closure too, just out of respect.